Skip to main content

 9. IT security of user data

-GIZ accords great importance to protecting personal data.
-For this reason, technical and organisational security measures ensure that data is protected against accidental and intentional manipulation and unintended erasure as well as unauthorised access.
-These measures are updated accordingly based on technical developments and adapted continuously in line with the risks.
+The protection of personal data is an important concern for the Mitigation Action Facility.
+Therefore, technical and organizational security measures ensure that the data is protected against accidental and intentional manipulation, unintended erasure and unauthorized access.
+These measures are updated according with the technical developments and are constantly adapted in line with the risks.

 10. Reference to user rights

-Visitors to the GIZ website have the right
+Visitors to the Mitigation Action Facility website have the right to

-• To receive their personal data in a commonly used and machine-readable format from the controller such that they can be potentially transmitted to another controller (right to data portability, Article 20 GDPR)
+• Receive the data concerning you in a commonly used and machine-readable format from the controller in order to have it transmitted to another controller if necessary (right to data portability, Art.
+20 GDPR),

-Users also have the right in accordance with Article 77 GDPR to lodge a complaint with the competent data protection supervisory authority.
-The competent authority is the Federal Commissioner for Data Protection and Freedom of Information (BfDI)
+In accordance with Art.
+77 GDPR, you have the right to lodge a complaint with the competent data protection supervisory authority.
+The competent authority for GIZ is the Federal Commissioner for Data Protection and Freedom of Information (BfDI).